ThakurVibha/WeatherApp/README.md

 # MVVM Clean Code Weather App

+## IMPORTANT

+1. Clone the repository:

+2. Open the project in Android Studio.

+3. Build and run the app on an Android emulator or physical device.

+5. After filling city name click on search icon

 This Weather App is an Android Kotlin demo application that showcases the implementation of MVVM architecture, Room database, Retrofit, Databinding, Kotlin Coroutines, and REST API to create a simple yet effective weather application.

 ## Features